UK Intrastat returns

 Mistakes in your originally submitted Intrastat return need to be corrected using the Intrastat Amendment form.

-An amendment form is however not required to update the country from/to, commodity code, value or wrong period if: a) the value of an error on a single line is below £5,000 and b) the total value of the errors in a single return does not exceed £50,000.
+An amendment form is however not required to update the country from/to, commodity code, value or wrong period if the value of the error on a single line is below £10,000.